 Habitats for the future

-Ecological restoration of the Turner Family Foundation’s rural properties and coordinated management activities are delivering resilient, self-sustaining ecosystems and essential habitat for native wildlife.
+Our ecological restoration and coordinated management activities are helping to deliver resilient, self-sustaining ecosystems and essential habitat for native wildlife.

-Regional ecosystems (vegetation associations with geology, landform and soils) are the essential element that needs to be understood in order to manage land for both production and conservation outcomes.
-The Foundation has undertaken work with the Queensland Herbarium to map all current and preclearing Regional Ecosystems at a 1:25000 scale across our nature refuges.
-This data will form the basis for sustainable property management.
+The Turner Family Foundation has undertaken work with the Queensland Herbarium to map current and preclearing Regional Ecosystems at a 1:25000 scale across our nature refuges.
+This data informs our sustainable property management approach.

 The Spicers Peak Nature Refuge protects 10 regional ecosystems, five of which are endangered or ‘of concern’.
 Eucalyptus open forest and woodlands make up the dominant plant communities with grass and woody plant understory.
 There are ironbarks, stringybarks, bloodwood barks and box barks.
 Eucalyptus tereticornis is among the dominant species.